 For the first occurrence of academic dishonesty, the student will receive an 'F'.
 If there is a second occurrence, the student will receive an 'F' for the course and will be administratively withdrawn from all Nursing courses.

-I have read the above Academic consequences of any act of acade • rstand the statement and the Student's Signature Date
+I have read the above Academic Honesty Statement; and I understand the statement and the consequences of any act of academic dishonesty.

+Student's Signature

+T#

 Arkansas Tech University Department of Nursing Drug Testing Consent Form